-If you are not directly involved in the lines work, you are expected to stay well clear of lines activities.
-DO not place vehicles (park) within snap back zones or under secured mooring lines.
+IMPORTANT NOTE: Non-essential persons who are not directly involved in the lines work, are expected to stay well clear of lines activities.
+Do not place vehicles (park) within snap back zones or under secured mooring lines.
+DO NOT park vehicles under lines or within potential snap back zones.